 Our company was started by Pratik Shah, Ph.D. and Aseem Z. Ansari, Ph.D.
-Dr. Shah, our Co-Founder and Executive Chairperson, has more than 30 years of experience founding and leading biopharmaceutical companies and healthcare investment decisions.
+Dr. Shah, our Co-Founder, President, Chief Executive Officer and Chairperson, has more than 30 years of experience founding and leading biopharmaceutical companies and healthcare investment decisions.
 Dr. Ansari, our Co-Founder, is an internationally recognized pioneer in transcriptional regulation and DNA targeting molecules and the chair of the Department of Chemical Biology and Therapeutics at St. Jude Children's Research Hospital.
-João Siffert, M.D., our President and Chief Executive Officer, has more than 20 years of leadership experience in biopharmaceutical companies and clinical medicine.
-Prior to Design, Dr. Siffert led a publicly traded biotech company developing gene and cell therapies for devastating degenerative diseases, and previously led research and development organizations in the United States and Europe, including programs that received regulatory approvals followed by commercial launches.
 Sean Jeffries, Ph.D., our Chief Operating Officer, brings over 20 years of experience in business development, portfolio management, and research and development strategy for both emerging and large biopharmaceuticals companies.
+Jae B. Kim, M.D., our Chief Medical Officer, has more than 25 years of experience in the medical and biotech fields as a physician and in bringing multiple therapies through clinical development to submission for approval to the FDA.